SCENE 01 / WIRELESS SYSTEMS

 RF Survey

-Scanning your locations to understand the RF environment and identify clean frequencies.
+Scanning your locations to know the RF environment and identify clean frequencies.

 System Design